What Happens If You Default On A Consumer Proposal?

 If you start falling behind in your proposal payments and you know that your shifting financial situation is going to make it hard to make them up, then you need to see your trustee and review your situation.
 You might be able to amend the proposal and solve the problem that way.
 You might have other options, but you’ll need to see the trustee.
 He or she can tell you what you need to know.

-But fair warning: if you amend your proposal, it will mean that your original one no longer applies.
+But fair warning: if you amend your consumer proposal, it will mean that your original one no longer applies.
 Your amended proposal will have to go through the creditor approval process again, and if your creditors refuse the amended version, you cannot just go back to the original terms.

 This is why we at Richard Killen & Associates believe it is critical that we sit down with you at the beginning of the process and work out reasonable terms for a consumer proposal.
 That is the only way you can have peace of mind knowing that you are getting your financial life back on track – one payment at a time.
-If you at the point where you are asking what happens if you default on a consumer proposal, its time to talk to a trustee before you default.
+If you are at the point where you are asking what happens if you default on a consumer proposal, it’s time to talk to a licensed trustee before you default.

 Contact Richard Killen